St. Paul's Intermediate School: History

 St. Paul's has undergone many changes since 1961 when it first opened its doors.
 It originally housed grades 7 through 11 on Bishop Street in Gander, Newfoundland and Labrador.
 In 1976, a new high school called St. Paul's High School was built with a DREE grant.
 This new complex is situated on Magee Road, formerly Gander Bay Road.
 In 1982, the school began housing grades 7 through 12 as the whole province moved to a credit system.
 Grade 12 was offered for the first time.
 A joint services agreement between the Nova Consolidated School Board and the Gander-Connaigre R.C.
 Board was initiated in 1995 making St. Paul's an Intermediate School with grades 8 & 9.

 As of the 1998-99 year, the school has been re-designed once more as a grade 7-9 school.
-This school is now administered by the Lewisporte-Gander School District.
-Students in Gander and Benton attended Gander Academy for grades K-6 before entering St. Paul's.
+This school is now administered by the Newfoundland and Labrador English School District.
+Students in Gander and Benton attended Gander Academy for grades K-3, then Gander Elementary for grades 3-6 before entering St. Paul's.
 Upon graduation from St. Paul's, they enter Gander Collegiate for grades 10-12.